Code-Institute-Submissions/adilkhr-my-ms2-project_AugResub/README.md

 * To bring in call of duty zombies gamers to try something fun thats related to the game they play

-* To create a game that i would enjoy playing myself
+* To create a game that I would enjoy playing myself

 ***